Models of local field potentials

 The nature of extracellular medium can also be inferred indirectly, by relating different signals recorded simultaneously in brain tissue.
 First, by relating simultaneous recordings of LFP and intracellular activity, it is possible, under some approximation, to estimate the impedance of the extracellular medium.
 This analysis was developed and tested in intracellular and LFP measurements from rat barrel cortex, and revealed that the impedance of the extracellular medium is close to a Warburg impedance (1/f filtering) , thus confirming the above analysis.
 Second, we also analyzed simultaneous electroencephalogram (EEG) and magnetoencephalogram (MEG) measurements in humans.
 We showed that if the tissue is resistive, then the power spectral structure of the two signal should have the same frequency scaling exponent.
 By analyzing simultaneous EEG and MEG recordings from 3 patients, we showed that the scaling exponent is indeed different from the two signals , which also supports the fact that the medium is not resistive.
 Further work is needed to predict the difference of scaling exponent if the medium is not resistive (work in progress).

 The above considerations about the frequency filtering properties of extracellular media, their possible physical basis and their impact on the modeling of LFP signals, were summarized in a recent review chapter and a Scholarpedia article .
-We also wrote a short review on the mean-field formulation of Maxwell equations .
+We also wrote a short review on the mean-field formulation of Maxwell equations , as well as a recent review summarizing the different measurements and evidence for non-resistive media .
+In the latter paper, we suggested a framework where all experiments are explained, and also a way to test it experimentally.

 The same approach was also applied to the current-source density (CSD) analysis.
 The CSD analaysis is based on the charge conservation law, and if the medium is non-resistive, this approach is not correct (the equations are invalid in this case).
 To address this caveat, we have developed a mean-field formalism which is a generalization of the standard model, and which can directly incorporate non-resistive (non-ohmic) properties of the extracellular medium, such as ionic diffusion effects.
 This formalism recovers the classic results of the standard model such as the classic CSD analysis, but in addition, provides expressions to generalize the CSD approach to situations with non-resistive media and arbitrarily complex multipolar configurations of current sources.
 We found that the power spectrum of the signal contains the signature of the nature of current sources and medium, which provides a direct way to estimate those properties from experimental data, and in particular, estimate the possible contribution of electric monopoles (see for details).